What Does The Optimal Sales Tech Stack Look Like?

 Did you know that sales reps spend 65% of their time on non-selling activities?
 It's more important now than ever to have the right tools at your disposal to ensure your reps are able to spend the most time selling possible.
 However, it is also critical to draw the distinction between “nice-to-have” and “need-to-haves.”
 When evaluating sales tools, you must look at whether that tool solves a particular challenge for your team.
 Too many organizations pay for tools that are either not used or actually complicate salespeople’s lives.

+Our sales operations team has seen tech stacks of all varieties.
 Although firms often don't like to hear it, there isn't such a thing as a one-size-fits-all, optimal sales tech stack.
 The ideal sales stack for your firm is dependent on a variety of factors, with the most important being how your sales reps are spending their time.
 However, there are still a few key technologies and tools that we find helpful, and that have a wide range of use cases.
 Let's break them down.

 A Powerful CRM